insure logo

 How your car’s trim affects insurance rates in Colorado

-The average annual premium for a full coverage car insurance policy in Colorado is $3,222 or $268 per month.
-However, your actual premium may differ depending on your chosen coverage level.
+In Colorado, the average cost of full-coverage car insurance is $3,222 per year or $268 per month.
+Your premium may be higher or lower depending on your chosen coverage limits.

-Below are estimated costs for various coverage levels in Colorado, but your actual rate will depend on personal factors such as your vehicle, driving history, and other details.
+Below, you’ll find estimated costs for different coverage levels in Colorado, but keep in mind that your final rate will vary based on your own personal factors like your vehicle and driving record.

 Coverage levelAverage annual rateAverage monthly rate